ream/deprecated/examples/with-auth/README.md

 ## The idea behind this example

-Redirect user to a public path from a hidden path that requires login.
+Redirect user to a login page from a page that requires login.